Revision date: 9 February 2015

 University of Bradford may change this policy from time to time by updating this page.
 You should check this page from time to time to ensure that you are happy with any changes.
 This policy is effective from 25 May 2012 to comply with the EU Cookie Law which comes into effect on 26 May 2012.
-See the Information Commissioners Office website for full details (external link).
+See the Information Commissioners Office website for full details (pdf).

 We may collect the following information:

 - demographic information such as postcode, preferences and interests